plopez01/fortniteespbot/README.md

 **ATTENTION: I probably only still have this uploaded as an example on the worst thing you can do when trying to code without knowing how loops work.
-People, please don't make the same mistakes as I did and learn how they work to prevent disasters like this to happen.**
+Fellow reader, please don't make the same mistakes as I did and learn how they work to prevent disasters like this to happen.**

 # fortniteespbot
 Bot de discord creado utilizando node.js y librerías de npm.